University of Pittsburgh at Bradford: Other buildings

-Across the "loop" on Campus Drive, Blaisdell Hall is Pitt Bradford's fine arts and communication arts building and home to the broadcast communications, public relations, interdisciplinary arts, theater and music programs.
+Across the "loop" on Campus Drive, Blaisdell Hall is Pitt-Bradford's fine arts and communication arts building and home to the broadcast communications, interdisciplinary arts, theater and music programs.
 It features all-digital television and radio studios, the 500-seat Bromeley Family Theater, art studios, a music rehearsal hall, lighting and sound booths, and music theory and technology studios.
 The building is also home to the KOA Art Gallery, which hosts various exhibitions of traditional and new genre art.

 The George B. Duke Engineering and Information Technologies Building opened in 2023.
 Featuring a rooftop solar array, it is anticipated to meet LEED Silver or better.
-The building is home to the KOA Engineering Technology Department, including programs in energy science, mechanical engineering technology, and computer information systems.
+The building is home to the KOA Engineering Technology Department, including programs in engineering, energy science and technology, mechanical engineering technology, and computer information systems.

-The CSI House hosts practicum sessions for the criminal justice program.
+The CSI House hosts practicum sessions for the criminal justice and forensic science programs.
 In this facility, students are instructed on how to process crime scenes and collect evidence using professional law enforcement equipment.
-Adjacent the CSI House is the Ceramics Studio, which supports fine arts faculty and students.
+Near the CSI House is the Ceramics Studio, which supports fine arts faculty and students.

-The Richard E. and Ruth McDowell Sport and Fitness Center contains a performance arena, where the basketball and volleyball teams compete, as well as a fitness center, an NCAA-regulation natatorium, an athletic training room, a dance studio, and the McDowell Field House.
+The Richard E. and Ruth McDowell Sport and Fitness Center contains a performance arena, where the basketball and volleyball teams compete, as well as a fitness center, an NCAA-regulation natatorium, an athletic training room, and the McDowell Field House.
 It is also houses facilities for the exercise science and athletic training majors, including a physiology lab.

 The Hangar Building, a former airplane hangar, contains the Office of Enrollment Services and Registrar, the Office of Financial Aid and the Office of Business Affairs.
 The Systems and Network Administration Practice (SNAP) lab for the CIS&T program also resides here.
 Wick Chapel, a $2.5 million, 150-seat, multipurpose, nondenominational chapel was dedicated on September 30, 2010.

 Pitt-Bradford's Marilyn Horne Hall, located off-campus in downtown Bradford, houses the university's Marilyn Horne Museum.

-Marilyn Horne Hall, formerly the Seneca Building, is located in downtown Bradford and contains the offices and classrooms of the Division of Continuing Education and Regional Development and the Center for Rural Health Practice.
+Marilyn Horne Hall, formerly the Seneca Building, is located in downtown Bradford and contains the Center for Rural Engagement.
 Its ground floor is also home to the Marilyn Horne Museum and Exhibit Center which displays rotating selection of artifacts from the Marilyn Horne archives housed at the University of Pittsburgh.